Charles Fourier: Children and education

+Utopian aspirations

-Fourier was deeply disturbed by the disorder of his time and wanted to stabilize the course of events which surrounded him.
-Fourier saw his fellow human beings living in a world full of strife, chaos, and disorder.
+Fourier was deeply disturbed by the disorder of his time and wanted to stabilize the course of events.
+He saw a world full of strife, chaos, and disorder.

 Fourier is best remembered for his writings on a new world order based on unity of action and harmonious collaboration.
-He is also known for certain Utopian pronouncements, such as that the seas would lose their salinity and turn to lemonade, and a coincidental view of climate change, that the North Pole would be milder than the Mediterranean in a future phase of Perfect Harmony.
+He is also known for certain utopian pronouncements, such as that the seas would lose their salinity and turn to lemonade, and a coincidental view of climate change, that the North Pole would be milder than the Mediterranean in a future phase of Perfect Harmony.

+Antisemitism

+Fourier said Jews were "the leprosy and the ruin of the body politic".
+He criticized the government for being weak and "prostrate" when confronted with what he called a "secret and indissoluble league" of Jews.
+Post-Medieval antisemitic rhetoric often accused Jews of being unable to assimilate into a unitary national culture (highly valued by the French nationalists).
+Fourier was one of the writers to argue that Jews were disloyal and would not make good French citizens.
+Like others, he placed great significance on the religious restrictions prohibiting Jews from eating at the same table as non-Jews:

+he confined himself to sitting down at table and drinking; he refused to eat any of the dishes, because they were prepared by Christians.
+Christians have to be very patient to tolerate such impertinence.
+In the Jewish religion it denotes a system of defiance and aversion for other sects.
+Now, does a sect which wishes to carry its hatred as far as the table of its protectors, deserve to be protected?

 Influence

-The influence of Fourier's ideas in French politics was carried forward into the 1848 Revolution and the Paris Commune by followers such as Victor Considerant.
+The influence of Fourier's ideas in French politics carried forward into the 1848 Revolution and the Paris Commune by followers such as Victor Considerant.